Vivvo/gnl-templates/documentation/source/template-design-guide.rst

-Email sent
+Email Sent
 **********

-This page generally directs users to check their emails for an invitation to the website.
+The Email Sent page generally directs users to check their emails for an invitation to the website.

 This page can optionally display the email address that the invitation has been sent to, as well as other account details.

-Email verified (optional)
+Email Verified (optional)
 *************************

 | In the invitation in the email, you have the option of supplying a ``goto`` link.